Other Scottish Country Dances for this Day

 Some classic 1950s Revlon lipstick shades you can still buy today are: Love that Red, Cherries in the Snow, and the famous Fire and Ice!
-And although today lipstick on the knee is probably the result of a beauty or dance mishap, in the twenties, flapper girls would apply blush to their knee caps to draw attention to this part of the body (which was frowned upon to reveal at the time.) .
-Instead of relying on cumbersome garters to hold stockings up on the thighs, the younger generation would roll them down under the knee, creating a bump effect at the top of the stocking below the shocking mid-length skirt, and lightly rouge the knee, another way to draw focus to the exposed leg above.
-Trends like that were consider "the bee's knees" at the time along with the gradual acceptance of makeup for every day use, especially lipstick!
+And although today lipstick on the knee is probably the result of a beauty or dance mishap, in the twenties, flapper girls would apply rouge to their knee caps to draw attention to this part of the body!
+Shocking!
+Instead of relying on cumbersome garters to hold stockings up on the thighs, the younger generation would roll them down under the knee, creating a bump effect at the top of the stocking below the fashionably daring mid-length skirt, and lightly rouge the knee, another way to draw focus to the exposed leg above.
+This was considered "the bee's knees" at the time along with the gradual acceptance of makeup for every day use, especially lipstick!
 23 Skidoo! 💄 👄

 Lipstick on my Knee